PapaJacque16/CS-450-Capstone/README.md

 7. Evaluate the model's performance on the testing data
 8. Fine-tune the model by adjusting parameters and retraining on the training data
 9. Integrate the model into the HTML/CSS page
-10. Test the entire app for functionality and accuracy, and make any necessary adjustments, before commiting final publishment of findings on HTML page.
+10. Test the entire model for functionality and accuracy, and make any necessary adjustments, before commiting final publishment of findings on HTML page.